HL7/smart-app-launch/input/pages/brands.md

 The [Patient-Access Brand Examples](example-brands.html) illustrate how providers can represent diverse scenarios including:

-* National laboratory with thousands of locations
+* National laboratory with many locations
 * Regional health system with independently branded affiliated practices that share a patient portal
 * Cancer center affiliated with one portal for adult patients and another portal for pediatric patients
 * Clinical organization that has recently merged and still uses distinct brands
-* Aggregation publication of brands by EHR level
-* Distributed publication of brands at the healthcare provider organization level

-##### Demonstration Brand Editor

-The [SMART Patient Access: Brand Editor](https://brand-editor.argo.run/) is a demonstration brand editor with FHIR export that showcasing the capabilities of the API through a user interface.
-It allows users to edit and preview branding configurations for an example SMART on FHIR app.

 #### Guidelines For API Providers Publishing Brands Associated With Their FHIR Endpoints

-A healthcare provider, payer, or other organization exposing a FHIR patient access API can **decide which brands to publish**  with their FHIR endpoints.
-Each Brand includes data describing the organization offering patient access (e.g., organization name and logo) together with details about their patient access offering (e.g., name and description of their patient portal) in terms that patients should recognize.
+A healthcare provider, payer, or other organization exposing a FHIR patient access API can **decide which brands to publish** in association with their FHIR endpoints.
+Each Brand includes data describing the organization (e.g., organization name and logo that a patient would recognize) together with details about their patient access portals (e.g., name, logo, an description in terms that patients should recognize) and the API endpoints associated with these portals.

 An app can: